victor-gp/cmd-help-sublime-syntax/docs/Development.md

 1. Commit, early and often!
 1. Run `tests/theme_regression.sh` to check that you didn't break support for any theme.
 1. [Submit a Pull Request](https://github.com/victor-gp/cmd-help-sublime-syntax/pulls)

+## Chores

+There are some How-To documents explaining how to do some maintainance tasks in [the project's wiki](https://github.com/victor-gp/cmd-help-sublime-syntax/wiki).

 ## Contact